kletobias/p2022/_projects/the-tasks-in-every-machine-learning-project-br-tabular-data.md

         - What is the structure and size of the train/test dataset?
         - How was the input data gathered?
         - In which form is the input data given? (flat file, database table, etc.)
-    - What is it, that the model has to predict in the end?
+    - What is it that the model has to predict in the end?
     - Evaluation metric:
         - What is the Evaluation metric?
         - Or what are the candidates for the evaluation metric, given the problem?